Allison Hueman: Style and influences

-The name "Hueman" comes from the feelings she had after starting to paint murals for the first time.
+The name Allison "Hueman" comes from the feelings she had after starting to paint murals for the first time.
 In a profile in Juxtapoz, she states,"I began painting murals after a dark period in my life when I felt like there was nothing left to lose, and when I painted big for the first time, it was like a light switch turned on.
 Once I got out of my studio and onto the street, I was using my entire body to paint, I was talking to people, I was collaborating, I was in the sun.
 I felt alive again.
 I literally felt human.
 That's where the name Hueman comes from."